CodingMinds/world_simulator/Readme.md

 A java GUI client.
 The agent can be controlled manual or with a simple random based algorithm.

+#### lcs_dynamic.py
+A short dynamic learning classifier system where the function which applies the fitness values and the stored memory to the classifier list can be simple switched.
+Also some options like world, startposition and the size of the memory can be configured.
+The amount of attempts per connection will be printed to stdout.

 #### guest_ui.php

 A simple demo of a php UI to show interested users what's going on.
 Uses